TanveerAhmedKhan/code_snippet_generator/README.md

 MIT

 ## Contact
-For any questions or suggestions, please reach out to [Your Contact Information].
+For any questions or suggestions, please reach out to tanveerkhan1284@gmail.com.